Updated 28 February 2023

 Of the three surviving sons, my great-great-grandfather William Houghton Clabburn I (1820-1889) and Thomas Clabburn III (1824-1880) carried on their father's business after his death in 1858, while Robert George Clabburn (c.
 1828 - 1863) had a rather more chequered career, discussed below.

 William was the eldest surviving son of Thomas Clabburn II, and in his youth he was "a man of powerful physique ... and as an oarsman had few equals" [CLA/35].
 There are reports in the Norfolk Chronicle of his involvement in amateur rowing races in Norwich in 1841 and 1842 [CLA/42].
 The report for the latter gives his weight as 11st 7lb (73kg), rowing number 3 in a coxed four against Kings College London.
 There was obviously a family interest in rowing, as the stroke position in that boat was taken by his younger (and lighter) brother Thomas Clabburn III (9st 2lb).
-It is interesting that rowing prowess has also been shown by several of William's descendants: Robert Clabburn Trevenen James (1917-2008) rowed for his Oxford college and Richard Ian Clabburn Harrisson (1984-2019) for Imperial College, while Phillip Wilkinson (b.
-1947) rowed stroke in the Australian Eight at the 1972 Munich Olympics.
+It is interesting that rowing prowess has also been shown by several of William's descendants: his youngest son Henry was stroke for his Cambridge College, while great-grandson Robert Clabburn Trevenen James (1917-2008) rowed for his Oxford college and great (x3) grandson Richard Ian Clabburn Harrisson (1984-2019) for Imperial College; the laurel probably goes to great (x2) grandson Phillip Wilkinson (b.
+1947) who rowed stroke in the Australian Eight at the 1972 Munich Olympics.

 When William's father Thomas Clabburn II died in 1858 his Will [CLA-9] gave William "full power to continue and carry on" the business, and to that end bequeathed to him "all my capital and stock in trade ... belonging to the said trade or business".
 Though there were also specific legacies to William's sisters and brother Thomas Clabburn III, William was clearly left in charge, and it is not clear what role Thomas III continued to play in the business after their father's death.